mosta7il/Design-Pattern-Tutorials/creational design patterns/FactoryMethod.md

 # Factory Method Pattern

+- _Note: Code snippets in this tutorial are not complete._

 ## Overview
 - The Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 The purpose of this pattern is to allow a class to delegate object creation to its subclasses, which allows for greater flexibility and easier maintenance.
 - The Factory Method solves the problem of hard-coding the creation of objects in a class.
 By delegating object creation to subclasses, the Factory Method makes it easier to change the objects that are created, without having to change the code in the main class.